 It’s every married couple's dream to start a family

+Yet achieving this vision is often not as easy as one would hope.
 Roughly one in five couples experience some difficulty in becoming pregnant.
 The more challenging cases require assisted reproductive therapy (A.R.T.) fertility treatment to bring the dream to reality.

 As with everything in life, the Torah guides us through the permissibility of individual treatments, under what conditions it is permitted, and with what guidelines.
 In seeking to achieve G-d’s greatest gift—children—these Divine guidelines must be followed to ensure compliance with Jewish law, thus creating the vessel to receive Hashem’s blessings.